 August was all about the Visibility Challenge here at the School of Visibility.
 We had such a blast talking to you about the three key areas we cover in the Challenge – the good girl, money, and public life – and how each is impacting on your capacity to speak up and be seen and heard in the world.

-We’ll be hosting another Challenge in November so be sure to keep your eyes peeled for that but for now, here’s all the goodness from August!
+We’ll be hosting other Challenges in 2020 so be sure to keep your eyes peeled for that but for now, here’s all the goodness from August!

 FROM THE BLOG

 ‘The dehumanisation of woman, the diminishment of our capacity and our wisdom, is one of the oldest tricks in the patriarchal handbook.’